 - Pre-heat oven to 180 °C and line baking tray with parchment paper.

-- On a flat plate, mash the bananas with a folk.
+- On a flat plate, mash the bananas with a fork.

 - In a bowl, mix together the mashed bananas, honey, melted coconut oil and vanilla extract.

-- In another bowl, mix the oats, cinnamon and any other dry ingredients you want to add together.
+- In another bowl, mix the oats, cinnamon and any other extra ingredients you want to add together.

 - Combine wet and dry ingredients together and stir.
 Mix in chopped pieces of strawberries.